prarthanats/ERA/s9_Assignment/README.md

-# Application of Normalization on CIFAR 10 Dataset
+#  Advanced Convolutions, Data Augmentation and Visualization on CIFAR 10 Dataset

-In this assignment we will be implementing the different normalization techniques such as Batch, Layer and Group on the CIFAR 10 dataset using PyTorch.
+In this assignment we will be implementing the different Convolutions such as Dilated and Depth-wise Seperable Convolutions, Data Augmentation and Visualization on the CIFAR 10 dataset using PyTorch.

 ##Requirements